 Trait-based Plant Ecology

 I study the causes and consequences of trait variation and integration across biological scales, from within individuals to among communities.
-I am interested in questions at the intersection of plant physiology, ecology and evolution.
 An empiricist, I use observational and experimental studies (field and lab) to uncover general principles governing patterns of phenotypic diversity.

 Bio

-For more about my research, visit my Research page to learn about my past and current projects or my Publications page to see my papers.
+For more about my research, visit my Research page to learn about my past and current projects or my Google Scholar page for my list of papers.
 You can also find me on: